See You in My Nightmares: Appearances in media

 American filmmaker Spike Jonze had talks in private with West about reuniting with him on a music video for "See You in My Nightmares" in February 2009, after they had previously collaborated on the video for the latter's "Flashing Lights" in 2007.
 During the week of March 23, 2009, news began to circulate publicly that West and Spike Jonze were working together on the former's music video.
-The following week, the latter's production partner Vincent Landay told MTV News that him and West had "teamed up again, but this time, it's for a short film".
+The following week, the latter's production partner Vincent Landay told MTV News that he and West had "teamed up again, but this time, it's for a short film".
 Landay continued, clarifying that the film was shot for fun and is "not necessarily [a video for 'Nightmares'], but the song is featured in it", while revealing that editing was ongoing at the time.
 West and Spike Jonze themselves had agreed on expanding the video into the short film We Were Once a Fairytale, which was directed by the latter and premiered at the 2009 Los Angeles Film Festival on June 24.
 The film takes its title from the song's lyrics, though does not star Lil Wayne.
 During a scene of the film that features a remix of "See You in My Nightmares" playing in the background through the speakers in a club, West portrays a drunken version of his public persona as he stumbles around.
 West becomes aggressive and desperate while his disruptive antics gather stares from surprised attendees, before he gropes some of them and shouts: "Do you like my song?
 This is my song!"

 West collaborator "The World Famous" Tony Williams released his single "Nightmares" on February 24, 2010, which is a rendition of "See You in My Nightmares" that features Cello Tha Black Pearl and Tada.
 The rendition was shared by West on his blog.
 On December 14, 2015, Vida Sophia of Danish dream pop project Bye Barat posted her cover version of the song to SoundCloud.
 The cover's production has psychedelic elements and heavily features reverberation, while Vida Sophia sings in a soft, calm voice.